The

 Sima

-and Antonescu then proceeded to
+and Antonescu then proceeded to nationalize or Romanianize the

 nation’s economy, trade, industry, and mass media.
 Jews had

-ownership of factories, companies, newspapers, cinemas, and
+factories, companies, newspapers, cinemas, and various economic

-media and distort Romanian culture and lifestyle.
+distort Romanian culture and lifestyle.

 A